Djokovic gears up for big battle with historic rival Nadal

 Friday’s match will no doubt be played in a similar atmosphere as the two warriors go head to head yet again.

-"I thought the atmosphere was Davis Cup like, to be honest," Djokovic said of the first night-session crowd permitted during the tournament, courtesy of a relaxation of Paris's previous 9pm Covid-19 curfew.
+“I thought the atmosphere was Davis Cup like, to be honest,” Djokovic said of the first night-session crowd permitted during the tournament, courtesy of a relaxation of Paris’ previous 9pm Covid-19 curfew.

 “It was a lot of fans involved, every single point cheering, screaming.
 Just electric atmosphere out there.”

-Nadal claimed his 105th match win at the French Open when he beat Diego Schwartzman on Wednesday although he did drop a set for the first time since the 2019 final.
+Nadal claimed his 105th match win at the French Open when he beat Diego Schwartzman on Wednesday though he did drop a set for the first time since the 2019 final.

 Looking ahead to Djokovic he said: “It’s always a big challenge.
 That’s something that is good because we are living the sport for these moments.
 The negative thing, it’s difficult because you play against one of the best players in history.”